sqlxpert/sqlxpert.github.io/_posts/2025-06-30-step-functions-are-for-kids.md

 >
 > &mdash; Quote from _The Graduate_, 1967.
 Screenplay by Calder Willingham and Buck Henry, based on the novella by Charles Webb.
 50th anniversary Blu-ray edition, StudioCanal, 2017, 0:37:53.

 I was excited that the recipe in AWS's documentation worked, and that AWS's own CI/CD tooling could do the job.
 Nothing extra to install, no [Jenkins](https://www.reddit.com/r/devops/comments/12fhdkm/what_are_the_real_cons_of_using_jenkins/)!
 I, the dumb one who liked "little Lambda functions", certainly didn't intend to bruise my colleague's ego, but if that had been my intention, what better way?
-'You mean, _you_ haven't tried this yet?'
+'You mean, you _haven't_ tried this yet?'

 I began writing software professionally in 1993.
-I still haven't figured out what macho software engineers get out of their behavior.
+I still haven't figured out what satisfaction macho software engineers derive from their behavior.
 Does it feel good to ignore other people's ideas?
 To block change?
 To write more code than necessary, make it more complex than necessary, and use more infrastructure resources than necessary?
 Maybe it's a job security ploy, a way of making oneself essential.

 ## What's a Step Function?

-An AWS Step Function resembles a board game.
+An AWS Step Function is a computer program that resembles a board game.
 The boxes are "states".
 You say what to do in each box, connect the boxes with arrows, and specify conditions for following the arrows.
 I'll use [Monopoly](https://en.wikipedia.org/wiki/Monopoly_(game)#Board) as an example.
 The "Community Chest" box is a "Task" state; your task is to pick a "Community Chest" card.
 Every card represents a "Choice" rule.
 If you get the "Advance to 'Go' and collect $200" card, you move to the "Go" state, which is another "Task" state, your new task being to collect the money.

 You can define a Step Function visually, by dragging-and-dropping states and filling in the details, or you can write the JavaScript Object Notation (JSON) definition yourself.